List of legendary kings of Denmark: Vita Ansgarii

-Although both kings were pagan, they had good relations with Ansgar and permitted the worship and preaching of Christianity in Denmark (although when the younger Horic first took power, a certain headman had urged him to persecute the Christians).
+Harald was driven from Denmark and taken in by Louis the Pious, where he and many of his household were baptised as Christians.
+Both kings Horic were pagan, but they had good relations with Ansgar and permitted the worship and preaching of Christianity in Denmark (although when the younger Horic first took power, a certain headman had urged him to persecute the Christians).

 Annales Fuldenses

 The Annales Fuldenses, or Annals of Fulda, are 9th century East Frankish chronicles up to the year 901.
 Up to 830, they are a compilation that draws on earlier materials, especially the Royal Frankish Annals (see above) and the Annals of Lorsch, but after that the annals consist of information not found in any known sources.
 Several kings of Denmark are mentioned, including: